This Soul Foraging practice is a simple way to begin reconnecting with your creativity through nature, noticing, and creative wellness.

 For me, Soul Foraging began during a time when I felt a little disconnected from my creativity.

-As women, we learn to hold space for others, but we often do not offer that same space to ourselves.
+As women, we spend so much time holding space for others, we often do not offer that same space to ourselves.

 I wasn’t trying to create anything.